rohmanngmbh/.github/README.md

 # .github
-Repository of Rohmann GmbH for templates and our profile
+Repository of Rohmann GmbH for workflow templates and our profile